Institute of Psychology (Szeged): The decades following World War II

 Following the retirement of Cecil Bognár, the Institute of Psychology was incorporated into the Institute of Education and Psychology, in the academic year of 1950-1951.
 It was led by the university's former Privatdocent, Béla Tettamanti (1884–1959).

-It is important to note that the amount of Psychology in the curriculum was reduced in the 1950s, mainly due to political reasons.
+The amount of Psychology in the curriculum was reduced in the 1950s, mainly due to political reasons.
 It was taught at a rate of merely two lectures per week, and only the study of General Psychology was allowed.
 This was due to the influence of high Party echelons, who disapproved of Psychology.
 Psychology, together with Sociology, was claimed to be seditionary and counter-ideological, and was generally thought of as a media of bourgeois ideology.
 Thus, under the leadership of Béla Tettamanti, the only possible approach for the Institute was to mimic the Soviet example, and teach in accordance with the ideology prescribed by Karl Marx, Friedrich Engels, Vladimir Lenin and Joseph Stalin.